krfkeith/tart/trunk/doc/source/intro/types.rst

 Type Group  Explanation
 ==========  =========================================================================
 primitive   Primitive types such as :ctype:`int`, :ctype:`float`, :ctype:`bool`, etc.
-composite   Includes :keyword:`class`, :keyword:`struct`, :keyword:`interface` and
+composite   Includes :kw:`class`, :kw:`struct`, :kw:`interface` and
-            :keyword:`protocol`.
-Arrays and maps are part of this group as well. enumerated  Enumerated types declared with :keyword:`enum`. disjoint    Also known as union types, declared with :keyword:`or` such as :samp:`int or float`. function    The type of a function. tuple       An unnamed sequence of types, such as :samp:`(int, String)`.
+            :kw:`protocol`.
+Arrays and maps are part of this group as well. enumerated  Enumerated types declared with :kw:`enum`. disjoint    Also known as union types, declared with :kw:`or` such as :samp:`int or float`. function    The type of a function. tuple       An unnamed sequence of types, such as :samp:`(int, String)`.